 Growth can sometimes be rapid in children, especially in boys.
-You will realize that every two to three years, your boy may need to change his bike.
+You will realize that every two to three years, your boy may need to change his bike and before you know it, they are ready to take out your mountain bike for a test drive.
 It is essential for kids to find a fitting bike for comfort and to prevent injury.
 Apart from comfort and not getting injured while they ride, they must also enjoy riding.

-Every parent is bordered on their children’s safety when they ride bikes, which can only be achieved when selecting the right size for them.
+Every parent is bordered on their children’s safety when they ride bikes, which can only be achieved when selecting the right size for them alongside the necessary bike accessories.
 While your kids comfortably sit on the bike’s seat, their legs must be able to reach the ground.
 While you are concerned about their legs reaching the ground, you will also not want their knees too high when riding.
 The starting point of choosing a brand new bike for your growing kid is essential.

 As your kid grows, one of the most important factors to consider is the bike’s durability, including brakes.
 Here is a guide for the safest choice of bike.
 Usually, for boys between the ages of 5 to 9.
 At the age of 5, they are already familiar with learning pedaling and stability unaided.
 At this stage, upgrading their bikes to 20 inches is very important to suit their needs.